Grimngor/RoboReviews/README.md

 # RoboReviews

 RoboReviews is an AI-driven project aimed at analyzing customer reviews to provide valuable insights that help improve products and services.
 This project is a part of my AI Engineering BootCamp at Ironhack.
-The goal is to utilize various machine learning techniques to understand customer feedback better and make informed blog-style productrecommendations.
+The goal is to utilize various machine learning techniques to understand customer feedback better and make informed blog-style product recommendations.
 This README outlines the installation steps, usage instructions, and key concepts.

 ## Table of Contents